Missouri visits Ole Miss after Deans' 22-point game

 BOTTOM LINE: Ole Miss takes on Missouri after Kirsten Deans scored 22 points in Ole Miss’ 80-71 loss to the Tennessee Volunteers.

 The Rebels have gone 10-3 in home games.
-Ole Miss is 16-7 when it wins the turnover battle and averages 13.0 turnovers per game.
+Ole Miss scores 76.4 points while outscoring opponents by 21.0 points per game.

+The Tigers are 2-11 in conference matchups.
+Missouri ranks second in the SEC shooting 37.3% from 3-point range.

-Ole Miss makes 44.3% of its shots from the field this season, which is 3.0 percentage points higher than Missouri has allowed to its opponents (41.3%).
-Missouri averages 7.1 made 3-pointers per game this season, 3.2 more made shots on average than the 3.9 per game Ole Miss allows.
+Ole Miss’ average of 5.4 made 3-pointers per game this season is just 0.9 fewer made shots on average than the 6.3 per game Missouri gives up.
+Missouri has shot at a 43.7% clip from the field this season, 3.7 percentage points above the 40.0% shooting opponents of Ole Miss have averaged.

-The Rebels and Tigers face off Sunday for the first time in conference play this season.
+The Rebels and Tigers square off Sunday for the first time in SEC play this season.

 LAST 10 GAMES: Rebels: 6-4, averaging 72.2 points, 34.2 rebounds, 16.9 assists, 10.7 steals and 2.9 blocks per game while shooting 41.8% from the field.
 Their opponents have averaged 64.9 points per game.